mengluchu/APMtools/README.md

 #### Data
 "DENL_new", "merged", "merged_nightlight", "global_annal", and "countrywithppm" are data files.

-* "DENL_new" are stations of Germany and Netherlands.
+* "DENL_new": station measurements and predictors of Germany and Netherlands.
-* "merged" is the data file for the Global mapping paper published on Environmental International.
+* "merged":  data file for the Global mapping paper published on Environmental International.
-* "merged_nightlight" additionally added a nightlight predictor variable to "merged".
+* "merged_nightlight": additionally adds a nightlight predictor variable to "merged".
-* "countrywithppm" tags the countries measuring NO2 withing other units than ug/m3.
+* "countrywithppm": tags the countries measuring NO2 withing other units than ug/m3.

 #### General functions